the-foreign-architect/frontend-gridsome/content/guides/seoul/index.md

 ### Map

-In the meantime, it should help you get started.
-Here is the map of everything I mention in the article and more (last updated on May 25th, 2018).
+Here is the map of everything I mention in the article and more.
 Black icons were visited in person and/or are mentioned in the guide below, while gray icons are further recommendations, not necessarily tried or visited.

+Make sure you also check my little list of **[Hotels in Seoul for architecture & design lovers](/blog/hotels-in-seoul)**.

 <guide-map title="Architecture Map of Seoul" map="https://www.google.com/maps/d/u/1/embed?mid=1ZZ7l8OA90YvPrS9oxG52e_Mwsxk" />